Crowthorne railway station: History

-Crowthorne station was opened in 1859 as a result of pressure from the governors of Wellington College on the directors of the South Eastern Railway.
-The college contributed £500 towards the cost of building the station, which was originally named "Wellington College for Crowthorne".
-This name remained until 17 June 1928, when it was renamed "Crowthorne".
-The old name board remained until World War II, though, when it was removed to prevent invading parachutists knowing where they were.
-Crowthorne station is located some 2 km from Crowthorne High Street, where most of the village's shops are located.
+Crowthorne station was opened in 1859, as a result of pressure from the governors of Wellington College on the directors of the South Eastern Railway.
+The college contributed £500 towards the cost of building the station, which was originally named Wellington College for Crowthorne; this remained until 1928, when it became Crowthorne.
+The old name board remained until World War II, although it was only removed to prevent invading parachutists knowing where they were.

-The station building fell into disuse after destaffing came in 1967; whilst the goods facilities had ceased in 1964.
-In 1986-87, the station atmosphere was rejuvenated when the bus stop-style shelter on platform 2 was replaced by a new waiting shelter with the BR logo incorporated in blue (later red) bricks.
-This was done as part of a job-creation scheme.
-The original station building at the time served as premises for an electrical contractor, and later a salon.
-Since 2018 the building has been empty and sadly deteriorating.
+The station building fell into disuse after destaffing came in 1967, whilst the goods facilities had ceased in 1964.
+In 1986-87, the station atmosphere was rejuvenated when the bus stop-style shelter on platform 2 was replaced by a new waiting shelter with the BR logo incorporated in blue (later red) bricks; this was done as part of a job-creation scheme.
+The original station building at the time served as premises for an electrical contractor and, later, a salon.

+The building has been empty since 2018 and is deteriorating.
 The shelter was altered slightly in later years to include a small ticket office, which is staffed in the morning peak hours.
-In 2013, the station was beautified with murals painted by students at local schools and patients at nearby Broadmoor Hospital, and signage for Wellington College was once again added.
+In 2013, the station was beautified with murals painted by students at local schools and patients at nearby Broadmoor Hospital; signage for Wellington College was once again added.
+The station is due to be refurbished in 2026 or 2027, although there is no known date for the works to be completed.

-Later on in the Network SouthEast years, the station was under the North Downs sub-sector of Network SouthEast until privatisation.
-Management was then passed to Thames Trains, then First Great Western in 2004 (First Great Western Link from 2004 until 2006).

-There was a warning siren, part of the Broadmoor Hospital Security System.
+Facilities

+The station has two platforms, which are both step-free and accessible: